Western imperialism in Asia

 Before the 19th century Industrial Revolution, demand for oriental goods such as porcelain, silk, spices, and tea remained the driving force behind European imperialism.
 The European stake in Asia was confined largely to trading stations and outposts necessary to protect trade.
 Industrialization, however, dramatically increased European demand for Asian raw materials.
 The 1870s Long Depression provoked a scramble for new markets for Western European products and services in Africa, the Americas, Eastern Europe, and especially Asia.
 This coincided with an era known as "the New Imperialism", which saw a shift in focus from trade and indirect rule to colonial control of large overseas territories as political extensions of their mother countries.
-Between the 1870s and World War I in 1914, the UK, Netherlands and France—the established colonial powers in Asia—added to their empires in the Middle East, Indian Subcontinent, and Southeast Asia.
+Between the 1870s and World War I in 1914, the UK, Netherlands and France—the established colonial powers in Asia—added to their empires in West Asia, Indian Subcontinent, and Southeast Asia.
 The Empire of Japan following the Meiji Restoration; the German Empire after the Franco-Prussian War in 1871; Tsarist Russia; and the US following the Spanish–American War in 1898, emerged as new imperial powers in East Asia and the Pacific Ocean area.

 In Asia, the World Wars were played out as struggles among imperial powers, with conflicts involving the European powers along with Russia and the rising American and Japanese.
 None of the colonial powers however, possessed the resources to withstand the strains of both wars and maintain their direct rule in Asia.
 Although nationalist movements throughout the colonial world led to the political independence of nearly all of Asia's remaining colonies, decolonization was intercepted by the Cold War.
-Southeast Asia, South Asia, the Middle East, and East Asia remained embedded in a world economic, financial, and military system in which the great powers competed to extend their influence.
+West Asia, South Asia, Southeast Asia, and East Asia remained embedded in a world economic, financial, and military system in which the great powers competed to extend their influence.
 However, the rapid post-war economic development and rise of the industrialized developed countries of Republic of China on Taiwan, Singapore, South Korea, Japan and the developing countries of India, China, along with the collapse of the Soviet Union, have greatly diminished European influence in Asia.
 The US remains influential with trade and military bases in Asia.